Learning under Quantization for High-Dimensional Linear Regression: Preliminary

 \subsection{Quantization operations}

 For all quantization operations in (\ref{eq:SGD_quantized}), we employ the stochastic quantization method \citep{markov2023quantized}, which unbiasedly rounds values using randomly adjusted probabilities.
-We summarize this in the following assumption. \begin{assumption} Let $\mathcal Q_i, i\in \{d,l,p,a,o\}$ be the coordinate-wise quantization operation for data feature, label, model parameters, activations, and output gradients, respectively.
-Then for any $\mathbf{u}$, the quantization operation is unbiased:
+This stochastic quantization is widely used in both empirical and theoretical analysis of quantization \citep{modoranu2024microadam,ozkara2025stochastic}.
+We summarize this in the following assumption. \begin{assumption} Let $\mathcal Q_i, i\in \{d,l,p,a,o\}$ be the coordinate-wise quantization operation for data feature, label, model parameter, activation, and output gradient, respectively.
+We assume that the quantization operation is unbiased, i.e., for any $\mathbf{u}$,

 \end{assumption}

 Furthermore, to better uncover the effect of quantization, we consider the following two types of quantization error: multiplicative quantization and additive quantization, which are motivated by abstracting the behavior of prevalent numerical formats used in practice. \begin{definition} Let $\mathcal{Q}$ be an unbiased quantization operation.
 We categorize it based on the structure of its error variance: \begin{itemize}[leftmargin=*,nosep] \item \textbf{Multiplicative quantization.} We call the quantization is $\epsilon$-multiplicative if the conditional second moment of quantization error is proportional to the outer product of raw data itself, i.e.,